-Group behaviour therapy programmes for smoking cessation.
+Group behaviour therapy programmes for smoking cessation

-Stead LF., Lancaster T.
+Stead LF., Carroll AJ., Lancaster T.